mrehkopf/vcs/docs/developer-manual/README.md

-# VCS Developer Docs
+# VCS developer docs
-VCS comes with work-in-progress documentation in the Doxygen format.
+VCS comes with work-in-progress developer documentation in the Doxygen format.

-Pre-built docs are hosted [here](https://www.tarpeeksihyvaesoft.com/vcs/docs/developer-manual/).
+To build the documentation:

-To build the documentation yourself:
+1. Run `$ doxygen doxygen.cfg` from this directory.
+It'll build the docs in XML format and put them in an  `xml` folder under this directory.

-1. Run `$ doxygen doxygen.cfg`.
-This will produce Doxygen's documentation for VCS in XML format (placed under the `xml` subdirectory)
+2. Convert the XML into HTML using [vcs-doxy-theme](https://github.com/leikareipa/vcs-doxy-theme).

-2. Convert the XML into HTML using [vcs-doxy-theme](https://github.com/leikareipa/vcs-doxy-theme)
+Pre-built docs are hosted [here](https://www.tarpeeksihyvaesoft.com/vcs/docs/developer-manual/), but aren't guaranteed to be up-to-date.